julzaza/wildwitchherbs/_posts/2025-12-07-pre-christian-europe-magic.md

 A specialist in spoken magic: incantations, runic formulas, and protective verses passed through generations.

 ### The Magician-Smith
-Working with iron—the metal believed to cut spirit influence—he wielded secrets tied to fire, transformation, and taboo.
+Working with iron (the metal believed to cut spirit influence) he wielded secrets tied to fire, transformation, and taboo.

 ### The Ritual Leader
 Keeper of seasonal rites and community blessings—roles often held by women before later societies formalized male priesthood.